And really it is......if you follow some of these tips and tricks for making cake pops easier!

 The scientific reason why, I'm not 100% sure, but I think the cake and frosting mix too much and become something else altogether.
 They look pretty, still taste good, but taste much better when done by hand.
 (My opinion.)

-When I do roll out the balls, I use a tablespoon measuring spoon (heaping) or my new favorite toy a small cookie scoop to help me keep the size consistent.
+When I do roll out the balls, I use a tablespoon measuring spoon (heaping) A metal one works better than plastic as it won't break.
 Just scoop all the dough out then roll them afterwards.

 When you add the stick, dip it in chocolate first...